jasper-de-jong/jasper-de-jong/README.md

 ### Hi there 👋

+I have worked for 12 years as a biomedical researcher and am now in the middle of switching to a career in data science.
+I am working on making the switch to bioinformatics and data communication.
+I’m currently working on projects analyzing lipidomics and microbiome data which I am using as tools to learn new skills.
+I am currently expanding my knowledge of R, biostatistics and data visualization and communication tools.
+Reach out to me at jasper.jma@gmail.com.

 <!--
 **jasper-de-jong/jasper-de-jong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.